nafets227/finance/README.md

 ### testing with testlocal.sh
 testlocal.sh adds additional Environment Variables for testing:
 * MYSQL_LOCAL_HOST (defaults to MYSQL_HOST)
-* FINIMG docker image to test (default: nafets227/finance:local) Both are useful if you are testing on a local machine or in a GitHub Action like .github/workflows/docker-ci.yml
+* FINIMG Docker image to test (default: nafets227/finance:local) Both are useful if you are testing on a local machine or in a GitHub Action like .github/workflows/docker-ci.yml